solodev/cloud-documentation/src/settings/billing/index.md

 ### Menu

-On the left there is a menu.
+On the left, there is a menu.
 You have the option to go back, go to History, Subscriptions or Purchases.

 ><img src="../../../images/billing2.jpg" alt="billing2" style="width: 20%; display: block"></a>